 Each student is expected to log in on the MCAAGreatFutures.org website and create or update their individual profile.
 This includes a resume, picture and linking the profile to the student chapter (see page 16 for additional information).
 Students will need their individual login ID and password to login and create/update a profile.
 A new ID and password can be generated by clicking on "Send me my login information."
-Any students concerned about privacy or wishing to opt-out of communications from MCAA should contact Harlee Mooney.
+Any students concerned about privacy or wishing to opt-out of communications should contact MCAA.